-As with all cities institutions in South Africa, Durban has had to change fundamentally in order to accommodate and assimilate itself within the context of the new South Africa, and provide services to all of the city's residents.
+As with all cities and/or institutions in South Africa, eThekwini has had to change fundamentally in order to accommodate and assimilate itself within the context of the new South Africa, and provide services to its residents.

 The City administration is led by the City Manager, supported by an Executive Management Team.

 The City spends billions of Rands yearly in providing services for its residents, and investing in its Municipal Infrastructure Investment Framework (MIIF).
 Its functions, service delivery and growth are not possible without effective revenue collection and expenditure, excellent financial management and reporting, and viable and sustainable budgeting.

 eThekwini Municipality is funded by public money, and is therefore expected to exercise the highest levels of corporate governance.

 The City’s service delivery sectors are divided into 8 Administrative Clusters, each with focused and clear roles and responsibilities.
 They provide organisational support, services and infrastructure to residents across eThekwini.
 Each is responsible for its own planning and budget in accordance with the City’s overall plan.

 “By 2030, eThekwini Municipality will enjoy the reputation of being Africa's most caring and liveable City, where all citizens live in harmony.”

 To realise this vision, we believe there are basic elements that all citizens, the business community and visitors must enjoy:

 - A safe environment in all parts of the municipal area;